One Year of Meditation

 Mindfulness – Before starting meditation, the word mindfulness was something I knew the meaning of but didn’t grasp the importance of how it could benefit my life and because of this, I would say that I was very ignorant of my thoughts and actions.
 What I’ve learned through meditation is that just because you have a thought, that doesn’t mean it holds any weight.
 When I get a negative thought I look at it as just that, a negative thought.
 Once I identified it, I can then change it from a negative thought to a useless / non-productive thought.
 After a while of doing this, I noticed that negative thoughts were less frequent and I started living more in the now and not the past or future.

 Mood – Due to not acting on negative thoughts, my mood stays pretty positive.
-When I am in a bad mood, I know I have to get centred and that involves a 20 minute meditation session.
+When I am in a bad mood, I know I have to get centered and that involves a 20-minute meditation session.

 Patience – No longer do I lay on my horn when a driver cuts me off or that car in front of me just won’t get out of my way.
 I feel a lot more laid back and not in a rush to get anywhere.

 Sleeping – I used to have trouble sleeping all the time due to my brain going 1000 miles an hour before bed.
 I now sleep like a baby and feel fully rested when I wake up.

 Concentration – I still have a problem with concentrating at times, but meditation taught me how to stay a little more focused and in the present.
 This is an area I’m still working very hard on.